Article 153 of the Constitution of Malaysia: Origins

 The Constitution was drafted on the basis of a report from the Reid Commission.
 The commission, which had been formed to lay the groundwork for a Constitution in the run-up to Malaysia's pending independence, released the report in 1957 as the Report of the Federation of Malaya Constitutional Commission 1957 or The Reid Commission Report.
 In the report, the Reid Commission stated that "provision should be made in the Constitution for the 'safeguarding of the special position of the Malays and the legitimate interests of the other Communities'."
 However, the Commission "found it difficult [...] to reconcile the terms of reference if the protection of the special position of the Malays signified the granting of special privileges, permanently, to one community only and not to the others."

 The Reid Commission reported that Tunku Abdul Rahman and the Malay Rulers had asked that "in an independent Malaya all nationals should be accorded equal rights, privileges and opportunities and there must not be discrimination on grounds of race and creed."
-At that time, Tunku Abdul Rahman was the leader of the United Malays National Organisation (UMNO), which led the Alliance coalition.
+At that time, Tunku Abdul Rahman was the leader of the United Malays National Organisation (UMNO), which led the Alliance Party coalition.
 Eventually the Alliance would become the Barisan Nasional and Tunku Abdul Rahman later became the first Prime Minister of Malaysia.
 When succeeding to the UMNO Presidency, Tunku had expressed doubts about the loyalty of the non-Malays to Malaya, and as a result, insisted that this be settled before they be granted citizenship.
 However, he also stated that "For those who love and feel they owe undivided loyalty to this country, we will welcome them as Malayans.
 They must truly be Malayans, and they will have the same rights and privileges as the Malays."

 The Commission found the existing privileges accorded to the Malays included the allocation of extensive Malay land reservations.
 In addition, the Commission discovered quotas for admission to the public services with a general rule that "not more than one-quarter of new entrants [to a particular service] should be non-Malays."
 Operation quotas existed in regard to the issuing of permits or licences for the operation of certain businesses "chiefly concerned with road haulage and passenger vehicles for hire."
-In addition, there existed "scholarships, bursaries and other forms of aid for educational purpose" where preference was given to Malays.
+In addition, there were "scholarships, bursaries and other forms of aid for educational purpose" where preference was given to Malays.